JosephMehdiyev/cormat/README.md

-cd cormat # the directory may vary, just cd to the project root mkdir build cd build cmake --preset release .. # you may also use --preset debug or --preset default, release is recommended make
+cd cormat # the directory may vary, just cd to the project root mkdir build cd build cmake --preset release -S ../ -B . # you may also use --preset debug or --preset default, release is recommended make
 ./cormat
 ```